beumsk/rpg/README.md

 - add visuals of items, stuff, attacks, fights...
 - decorate the maps
 - add sounds effects? => rewards, attacks, movements, clicks
-- how to play on mobile?? => add move controls + clicks

 - world: game design? puzzle on some map?
 - quests / achievements